icclab/kiara-transport/doc/Library API contract.md

 `connect` requires a valid remote endpoint description according to its transport stack.

-The `connect` shall return a kt_conn_session and nullptr on failure.
+The `connect` must return a kt_conn_session and nullptr on failure.

 ## send

+Send data to the remote host

+`send` requires a kt_conn_session and a reference to a kt_msg.

+The `send` shall queue the message for delivery and must delete the kt_msg object if the delivery was successful.

 ## recv